 If you fly more than a few times a year, it’s worth investing in a travel rewards card.
 The miles, perks and other financial rewards you earn often dwarf the annual fee you pay.

-For general travel cards, we like The Platinum Card® from American Express, especially, because you also gain access to a ton of valuable perks, including up to a $200 airline fee credit, up to $200 worth of Uber credits annually and other lucrative benefits.
+For general travel cards, we like The Platinum Card® from American Express, especially, because you also gain access to a ton of valuable perks, including up to a $200 airline fee credit for incidentals, up to $200 worth of Uber credits annually and other lucrative benefits.

 But like many of the finer things in life, the Platinum card is notoriously pricey, charging $695 a year.

 The Delta SkyMiles® Gold American Express Card, by contrast, offers a more modest benefits package and significantly fewer miles per dollar spent.
 But it’s a surprisingly good value for what you pay – especially when you take into account how much you save on checked baggage.
 If you don’t mind sticking with the same airline and want a more affordably priced travel card, then you may find that the Delta card’s benefits – including priority boarding, free first checked bag and a 2-mile bonus on Delta purchases – more than make up for the card’s $99 annual fee.

 Still not sure which travel card is right for you?
 Here’s what else you should consider when comparing the two cards: